SE-ML/se-ml.github.io/_best_practices/01-sanity_check.md

 and gradually include more complex data statistics, such as the ones recommended <a href="/best_practices/01-input-data-complete/">here</a>.

-The missing data can also be substituted using data imputation; such as imputation by zero, mean, median, random values, etc.
+Missing data can also be substituted using data <a href="https://en.wikipedia.org/wiki/Imputation_%28statistics%29">imputation</a>; such as imputation by zero, mean, median, random values, etc.

-Also, make sure the data verification scripts are <a href="/best_practices/01-reusable_data_clean/">reusable</a> and can be later integrated in a processing pipeline.
+Also, make sure the data verification scripts are <a href="/best_practices/01-reusable_data_clean/">reusable</a> and can be later integrated in any processing pipeline.